-American Negro Ballet was Founded
+American Negro Ballet is founded

 In 1934, German dancer and choreographer Eugene von Grona (1908-2000) formed the American Negro Ballet Company (ANB).
-As a child from Berlin, von Grona frequently traveled to the United States and was quickly inspired by black American influence.
-He was fond of both the cakewalk and minstrel shows.
-Eugene von Grona along with his wife Leni Bouvier, a dancer as well, made the move to the United States in 1925.
+As a child from Berlin, von Grona frequently traveled to the United States and was quickly inspired by Black American influence.
+He was fond of both cakewalk and minstrel shows.
+Eugene von Grona, along with his wife Leni Bouvier, a dancer as well, made the move to the United States in 1925.
 The Harlem Renaissance was booming and the German duo were dazzled by the artistic ingenuity of the era.

-On November 21, 1937, the American Negro Ballet, alternatively called the von Grona Ballet, debuted at the Lafayette Theater in Harlem.
+On November 21, 1937, the American Negro Ballet, alternatively called the von Grona Ballet, debuted at the Lafayette Theatre in Harlem.
 The company’s showcase was conducted by Dean Dixon.
-The music featured was a mixture of ballet staples and modern contemporaries of the time.
+The performance’s music was a mixture of ballet staples and modern contemporaries of the time.
 Igor Stravinsky’s “Firebird” was heard along with choreographic pieces set to the scores of W.C.
 Handy and Duke Ellington.
-The ANB’s premier was well received by both critics and audience members.
+The ANB’s premiere was well received by both critics and audience members.
 Unfortunately, the American Negro Ballet Company struggled to keep afloat and disbanded in 1938.
-Eugene von Grona revamped the ANB, but branded it as “ Von Grona’s American Swing Ballet”.
-In 1939, the new and improved company were featured in producer Lew Leslie’s “Blackbirds” as well as other engagements.
+Eugene von Grona later revamped the ANB, but branded it as “ Von Grona’s American Swing Ballet.”
+In 1939, the new and improved company was featured in producer Lew Leslie’s Blackbirds as well as other engagements.

 Other Happenings in 1937

-- Jan 20 Franklin Delano Roosevelt is sworn in as The President of the United States for the second time
+Jan 20: Franklin Delano Roosevelt is sworn in as the President of the United States for the second time.

-May 6: The German airship Hindenburg explodes in New Jersey as WLS radio announcer Herbert Morrison states the infamous line, “Oh, the humanity”.
+May 6: The German airship Hindenburg explodes in New Jersey as WLS radio announcer Herbert Morrison states the infamous line, “Oh, the humanity.”

-- May 27 The Golden Gate Bridge in San Francisco opens
+May 27: The Golden Gate Bridge in San Francisco opens.

-- Dec 12 USS Panay is attacked and sunk by the Japanese during the Sino-Japanese War
+Dec 12: USS Panay is attacked and sunk by the Japanese during the Sino-Japanese War.

-Dec 13: “The Rape of Nanking” occurs when the Chinese capital Nanking falls to Japanese control during the Sino-Japanese War
+Dec 13: “The Rape of Nanking” occurs when the Chinese capital Nanking falls to Japanese control during the Sino-Japanese War.

-- May 12 George VI and Lady Elizabeth are crowned king and queen of the United Kingdom
+May 12: George VI and Lady Elizabeth are crowned king and queen of the United Kingdom.

-Arts and Sciences
+Arts & Sciences

-Feb 6: Of Mice and Men by John Steinbeck is published
+Feb 6: Of Mice and Men by John Steinbeck is published.

-- May 28 The automobile company Volkswagen is founded
+May 28: The automobile company Volkswagen is founded.

-Oct 4: Blues singer Bessie Smith dies in an automobile accident near Coahoma, Mississippi
+Oct 4: Blues singer Bessie Smith dies in an automobile accident near Coahoma, Mississippi.

-Human and Civil Rights
+Human & Civil Rights

-- Jan 11 A riot during a sit-down strike at the Fisher Body Plant No. 2 breaks out when General Motors auto workers are denied food by the police.
+Jan 11: A riot during a sit-down strike at the Fisher Body Plant No. 2 breaks out when General Motors auto workers are denied food by the police.

-- Mar 18 The Consolidated School of New London Texas is destroyed by a natural gas explosion
+Mar 18: The Consolidated School of New London Texas is destroyed by a natural gas explosion.

-- Jan 23 Franklin Delano Roosevelt writes letter to the Baseball Writer’s Association commending their craftsmanship
+Jan 23: Franklin Delano Roosevelt writes letter to the Baseball Writers’ Association commending their craftsmanship.

-Jun 3: Josh Gibson of the Negro League’s Homestead Grays hits a ball 580 feet in Yankee Stadium
+Jun 3: Josh Gibson of the Negro League’s Homestead Grays hits a ball 580 feet in Yankee Stadium.

-- Jun 22 Joe Lewis wins the world heavyweight championship in Chicago’s Comiskey Park becoming the first African American champ since Jack Johnson
+Jun 22: Joe Lewis wins the world heavyweight championship in Chicago’s Comiskey Park, becoming the first African American champ since Jack Johnson.